Goodyear Ballpark - Cleveland Guardians Spring Training

 Neighborhood 3

 Goodyear Ballpark sits across the street from Phoenix Goodyear Airport, which operates mainly general aviation (non-commercial) operations.
-The city of Goodyear is about 17 miles west of Phoenix, AZ and like several other suburban areas, is expanding, building and growing.
+The city of Goodyear is about 17 miles west of Phoenix, AZ and like several other suburban areas, continues to expand, build, and grow.

 Besides the ballpark (which is a major attraction in Goodyear), the city is home to Luke Air Force Base, a slew of shopping centers, eight golf courses, Estrella Mountain Regional Park (hiking, trails, picnicking, camping, and fishing).